Amsterdam Life Sciences District

 Innovation and entrepreneurship in health

-The Amsterdam Health & Technology Institute (ahti) is the driving force behind the Amsterdam Life Sciences District.
+The Amsterdam Health & Technology Institute (AHTI) is the driving force behind the Amsterdam Life Sciences District.
 In partnership with the City of Amsterdam and Amsterdam UMC – the unifying title of the city’s two major university hospitals – the organisation is committed to improving the health of citizens in the region, accelerating entrepreneurship in health and technology, and forging partnerships that will not only serve the Amsterdam Metropolitan Area but result in innovative and sustainable healthcare solutions around the world.
-In developing the Amsterdam Life Sciences Hub, ahti is creating an environment in which entrepreneurs, scientists and academics can collaborate and inspire each other – no matter if you’re a startup with a bright idea, one of the city’s major healthcare players, or a multinational pharma company.
-Already the ecosystem of the Amsterdam Life Sciences Hub includes work in the fields of MedTech, e-health and gene therapy, and academic institutions focused on the fields of cardiovascular disease, oncology, neurology and immunology.
+In developing the Amsterdam Life Sciences Hub, AHTI is creating an environment in which entrepreneurs, scientists and academics can collaborate and inspire each other – no matter if you’re a startup with a bright idea, one of the city’s major healthcare players, or a multinational pharma company.
+The ecosystem of the Amsterdam Life Sciences Hub includes work in the fields of MedTech, e-health, gene therapy, and academic institutions focused on the fields of cardiovascular disease, oncology, neurology and immunology.

 Connect with Life Sciences innovators in Amsterdam and beyond